roozbehf/ansible-vagrant-sensu/README.md

 This is an evolving example of a Vagrant configuration and an Ansible playbook to create a Sensu host and client.

+## Notes
-I created this example following the official [Sensu installation instructions](https://sensuapp.org/docs/latest/installation-overview).
+- I created this example following the official [Sensu installation instructions](https://sensuapp.org/docs/latest/installation-overview).

+- In making this configuration, I learnt a lot from the playbooks of [Mayeu](https://github.com/Mayeu).
+Thanks Mayeu!

-Please report or correct any errors you may find. :-)
+- Please report or correct any errors you may find. :-)

 ## Instructions
 1. Make sure that you have installed [VirtualBox](https://www.virtualbox.org), [Vagrant](https://www.vagrantup.com) and [Ansible](http://www.ansible.com/home).